Introduction to automotive construction

-Furthermore, experts expect that more automotive manufacturers establish their new facility in Mexico and/or grow their production capacity of their existing facilities, this is due to the updates made to the USMCA (United States-Mexico-Canada Agreement).
+Furthermore, experts expect more automotive manufacturers to establish their new facilities in Mexico and/or grow the production capacity of their existing facilities, this is due to the updates made to the USMCA (United States-Mexico-Canada Agreement).
 It included several changes to the rules of origin for the automotive sector, such as the requirement that 75% of a vehicle’s content should be produced in North America, and that core auto parts must originate from the United States, Canada, or Mexico.
 As a result, these changes will provide new business opportunities for automotive manufacturers in Mexico.

 So, taking into consideration the relevance of the industry, we can conclude that the functioning productivity of the facility is crucial, and there’s where we can help.
 We are experts in the design and construction of automotive facilities.
 We have built more than 90 automotive facilities since the year 2000.
 We are experts, and in this post, we’ll share our experience.

 But first, let’s go over the types of automotive projects

 The automotive manufacturing industry in Mexico is made up of seven major operations: original equipment (OEMs), aftermarket parts, electric and hybrid vehicles, remanufactured products, heavy vehicles, and other specialty motor vehicles.
 We will focus on OEMs, and Tier 1 and 2 suppliers.